saniya-afreen/TBI-assessment_repo/README.md

 ### Dependecies
-We have kept all out dependencies inside the requirements.txt (will already run in docker image creation):
+I have kept all out dependencies inside the requirements.txt (will already run in docker image creation):

 Dependencies used: